What about the laws on premises and lock-outs?

 If you believe you have been discriminated against by a venue (eg. you were refused entry to a club or refused service), you may be able to make a complaint of discrimination to the Anti-Discrimination Board of NSW or the Australian Human Rights Commission.
 There is a time limit of 12 months from the date of the discrimination to make an application.

-You will have to show that you were discriminated against on certain grounds, which include your race, gender, age, sexual orientation, disability or being transgender or intersex status.
+You will have to show that you were discriminated against on certain grounds, which include your race, gender, age, sexual orientation, disability or being transgender or intersex.

 The law states that the area of discrimination would be access to premises or access to goods, services and facilities.

-If you believe you have been discrimination against by a venue contact ICLC for legal advice.
+If you believe you have been discriminated against by a venue contact ICLC for legal advice.